 In December 2018, the Company entered into an Open Market Sale Agreement with Jefferies LLC ("Jefferies") (the "Sale Agreement"), under which it could issue and sell common shares, from time to time, for an aggregate sales price of up to \$50.0 million.
-For the three months ended March 31, 2019, the Company issued 614,401 common shares pursuant to the Sale Agreement resulting in net proceeds of approximately \$2.7 million.

-In December 2019, the Company entered into an amendment to the Sale Agreement with Jefferies (the "Amended Sale Agreement") in connection with the filing of a new shelf registration statement on Form S-3 (File No. 333-235674), filed with the SEC on December 23, 2019 (the "New Shelf Registration Statement").
-The amendment revised the original Sale Agreement to reflect that the Company may sell its common shares, without par value, from time to time, for an aggregate sales price of up to \$50.0 million, under the New Shelf Registration Statement.
-During the three months ended March 31, 2020, the Company issued 4,147,081 common shares pursuant to the Sale Agreement and the Amended Sale Agreement, resulting in net proceeds of approximately \$12.3 million.
-As of March 31, 2020, the Company had approximately \$42.7 million remaining available under the Amended Sale Agreement.
+In December 2019, the Company entered into an amendment to the Sale Agreement with Jefferies (the "2019 Amendment") in connection with the filing of a shelf registration statement on Form S-3 (File No. 333-235674), filed with the SEC on December 23, 2019 (the "Shelf Registration Statement").
+The 2019 Amendment revised the original Sale Agreement to reflect that the Company could sell its common shares, without par value, from time to time, for an aggregate sales price of up to \$50 million, under the Shelf Registration Statement.
+In July 2020, the Company fully utilized the remaining availability under the Sale Agreement, as amended by the 2019 Amendment.
+In August 2020, the Company entered into a new amendment to the Sale Agreement (the "2020 Amendment") with Jefferies.
+Pursuant to the 2020 Amendment, the Company can issue and sell common shares, from time to time, for an aggregate sales price of up to \$75 million under the Sale Agreement, as amended.